Data-Based System Representation and Synchronization for Multiagent Systems: DATA-BASED SYNCHRONIZATION OF HETEROGENEOUS SYSTEMS

 $i = 1,\ldots,N$, with $K_i$ such that $A_i-B_iK_i$ is Hurwitz, solve the leader-follower synchronization setting of Problem~\ref{pr2} if and only if there exist matrices $\Pi_i \in \mathbb{R}^{n_i \times n_0}$ and $\Gamma_i \in \mathbb{R}^{m_i \times n_0}$, for all agents $i$, such that

 In this section, we propose to use a dynamic controller as in \eqref{dynamicu1}-\eqref{dynamicu2} designed entirely from measured data.
-A discrete-time version of this problem was studied in \cite{Jiaoetal2021}, where the equations \eqref{hetcon1}-\eqref{hetcon2} are solved by leveraging data matrices.
-However, that solution requires partial knowledge of the systems model.
+A discrete-time version of this problem was studied in \cite{Jiaoetal2021} and \cite{Lietal2024}, where the equations \eqref{hetcon1}-\eqref{hetcon2} are solved by leveraging data matrices.
+However, those solutions require partial knowledge of the systems model.
 In particular, the matrices $C_i$ must be known for all agents $i$, and complete knowledge of the leader dynamics \eqref{heterol} is needed.
 In this paper, we provide a solution that does not require any knowledge of the systems models \eqref{heteroi}-\eqref{heterol}.